pkosurilab/BellaVista/README.md

 <p align="middle">
 <img src="https://raw.githubusercontent.com/pkosurilab/BellaVista-KoLab-MERFISH/main/images/BellaVista_demo.png" alt="BellaVista TAC dataset" width="800" />
 </p>

-> [!IMPORTANT]
-> Each dataset contains a volume of data ~2GB for the Sham, and ~2.5GB for the TAC dataset.
-Each dataset contains WGA & DAPI images, tens-of-thousands of cells, and hundreds-of-millions of transcripts.
-For visualization, these data will be converted to visualization files that will also require approximately the same amount of space as the raw datasets.
-So please keep this in mind when downloading the data!
->
-> Each folder contains 4 key data components: (1) WGA & DAPI images, (2) Cell boundaries, (3) Transcripts, (4) Cell network connectivity graphs, along with auxiliary files.

 > **That's it for the example Sham and TAC datasets!**